einat/nddrylliog-blog/2012/job-offers.md

 lightly.
 If you can combine school and a job, awesome!
 Just make sure you don't burn out.
 Don't commit for life to a company, think bigger.

 Do you have start-up ambitions of your own?
-Sure, a job means month ends are less stressful, but the fact of the matter is that you'll be working towards someone else's dream.
+Sure, a job means less stress towards the end of the month. but the fact is that you'll be working towards someone else's dream.
 It can be a valuable piece of experience, but it's not your baby.
-Choose your priorities.
+Choose your priorities with care.

-Just because you say "no thanks" doesn't mean you can't stay in contact with the dudes.
+Just because you say "no thanks" doesn't mean you can't stay in contact.
+Build up your
-Building a network of your own never hurts, whatever your career ends up looking like.
+network: that never hurts, whatever your career ends up looking like.

 ### Smile!

 You should feel good about yourself.
-A good job offer is a good indicator that you have a bright future ahead of you, regardless of your decision.
+A fancy job offer is a good indicator that you have a bright future ahead of you, regardless of your decision.

-And now, good luck!
+Good luck!

 > If you found this piece of advice useful and/or want to share some
 > of your own experience, feel free to ping me.